-Salomon Pty Ltd made a distribution of \$500 to its members and allocated franking credits of \$214, resulting in a franking percentage of 100%.
-The benchmark franking percentage for the franking period was 50%.
-As Salomon Pty Ltd has franked the distribution to more than the benchmark percentage, it will be liable to OFT calculated as follows:
+In 2022-23, Salomon Pty Ltd made a distribution of \$500 to its members.
+Salomon Pty Ltd's corporate tax rate for imputation purposes is 30% and they allocated franking credits of \$214, resulting in a franking percentage of 100%.
+The benchmark franking percentage for the franking period was 40%.